Hayetko/hayetcreates-spotify-playlist-moodboard/README.md

 ## Playlist Moodboard (Spotify Web API) — WIP

 ## About
 Hi!
-I’m Hayet.
-I’m building a lightweight web app that lets users explore Spotify playlists in a more visual way.
+I’m Hayet and building a lightweight web app that lets users explore Spotify playlists in a more visual way.

 I love Spotify because I use playlists to match my mood and routine (gym, commuting, studying), and I’ve always felt playlists have a strong “visual vibe” through cover art and album imagery.
 So the idea is simple: paste a playlist link/ID and generate a “moodboard” using the playlist cover + track details.
 I’m building the MVP first (clean UI + playlist fetch), then improving it step by step with optional insights and visual summaries.
 ## Planned features